 Kegel exercises should be done every day, five sets a day.
 Each time you contract the muscles of the pelvic floor, hold for a slow count of five and then relax.
 Repeat this 10 times for one set of Kegels.

 Timed voiding: Record the times that you urinate and when you leak urine.
-This will give you an idea of your leakage "patterns" so that you can avoid leaking in the future by going to the bathroom at those times.
+This will give you an idea of your leakage "patterns" so that you can avoid leaking in the future by scheduling bathroom visits at those times.

 Device: The doctor can insert a device called a pessary into the vagina to stop stress incontinence.
 A pessary is a ring that, when inserted, puts pressure on the urethra in order to keep it in its normal location.
-Doing so can reduce urine leakage.
+Doing so can reduce urine leakage during exercise, sneezing, coughing, etc..
 Possible side effects from using a pessary include vaginal discharge and infections.
+It may also worsen leakage is the bladder droppage is severe.
+Similarly, small weights can be inserted into the vagina and your pelvic muscles contract to hold them in while you are standing.
+They should be used about 15 minutes a day, twice a day.
+Also, pants with electrical padscan be worn to stimulate the muscles of the pelvic floor, strengthening and re-educating the muscles that help control bladder leakage.

 Injections: Bulking agents are substances that are injected into the lining of the urethra.
 They increase the size of the urethra lining.
 Increasing the size creates resistance against the flow of urine.
 Collagen is one bulking agent that is commonly used.
 If successful, periodic injections may be needed.